Are you wondering if being a work at home mom is really worth it?

 It must be like he is always changing homes or something.
 After all, he is in daycare for at least 9 hours each day.

 As a mom, this breaks my heart to think about.
 I should be the one that my son sees the most.
 I should be playing peek-a-boo and reading him books; not someone else.
-Having a business that I run out of my home will allow me to be the one that raises my son.
+Having a business that I run out of my home will allow me to be the one that raises my son, but it doesn’t mean daycare is bad.
+This will depend on your values and family situation.

 You can travel wherever, whenever.